emelinely/weather/README.md

 This allows the program to run at boot.
 However, the program might not run forever when using this method.

-Laatest version seems to run forever, but more testing is needed.
+Latest version seems to run forever, but more testing is needed.
 ##### To stop running process in rc.local at boot
 press Alt + PrintScn + k